abdurafeyf/RaDialog/README.md

 - Reinstall correct versions of torch and transformers with `pip install torch==1.13.0 transformers==4.28.1`
 - Install java and set JAVA_HOME and PATH in local_config.py (we used jre1.8.0)

+#### 1) RaDialog Environment (For MacOS)
+- clone this repository and move to the radialog directory with `cd RaDialog`
+- softwareupdate --install-rosetta
+- Install the RaDialog environment with `CONDA_SUBDIR=osx-64 conda create --name radialog python=3.7 -c conda-forge`
+- Activate the environment with `conda activate radialog`
+- Install the requirements with `pip install -r requirements.txt`
+- Install hl-ml-multimodal with `pip install hi-ml-multimodal==0.2.0`
+- Reinstall correct versions of torch and transformers with `pip install torch==1.13.0 transformers==4.28.1`
+- Install java and set JAVA_HOME and PATH in local_config.py (we used jre1.8.0)

 #### 2) CheXbert Environment
 - Install the CheXbert environment with `conda create --name chexbert python=3.7`
 - Activate the environment with `conda activate chexbert`